-Amos Fofung Nkunchoh is a multi-talented journalist with an intrinsic passion for investigative, Environmental and conflict reporting based in Buea - Cameroon.
-With close to three years of experience in print, radio broadcast and multimedia, he has uncovered and reported many ground-breaking stories.
+Amos Fofung Nkunchoh (pen name, Amos Fofung) is a multi-talented journalist with an intrinsic passion for investigative, Environmental and conflict reporting based in USA.
+With over four years of experience in print, radio broadcast and multimedia, he has uncovered and reported many ground-breaking stories in Cameroon.
 Top of which is the threatening Anglophone Crisis in the two English Speaking Regions of Cameroon.
-Amos alongside two other journalist were arrested on the wake of the Anglophone Crisis (February 9, 2017) in Buea and ferried to Yaounde where he was declared not guilty of all charges levied on him but only got released after spending six months at the dreaded Kondengui Prison.
-He currently is the Littoral and South West Bureau chief of the Lone English Language Daily Newspaper in Cameroon, The Guardian Post.
-In addition to independent regional outlets, Amos has written for US Blasting News, Crowdpondent, LeGideon Magazine and Cameroon Concord.
-Amos is equally the Assistant Secretary General of the Buea Chapter of the Cameroon Association of English Speaking journalist, CAMASEJ He holds a B.Sc in Journalism and Mass Communication and is looking forward to enroll for an M.A in Global Media and Communication.
+He served as the Littoral and South West Bureau chief of the Lone English Language Daily Newspaper in Cameroon, The Guardian Post.
+He is currently a freelance reporter in the DMV In addition to independent regional outlets, Amos has written for US Blasting News, Crowdpondent, LeGideon Magazine, Cameroon Concord, Face2Face Africa, TeboPost, Pan African Vision and New Care Africa.
+He holds a B.Sc in Journalism and Mass Communication and is looking forward to enroll for an M.A in Global Media and Communication or so.

 From boycott to ban.
 Deprived of education.
 "I’ve not gone to school again”: The student victims of #Cameroon’s crisis.

 William Elong is on a mission to promote his country and Africa as a place where IT and new tech can flourish.
 “We have the talents and we are doing it,” he says.